IBMRedbooks/zikipedia/dictionary/R.md

 * Real physical view of storage/memory accessible to an LPAR.
 There is no abstraction or logical view in this context.
 In other words, real storage is storage/memory as the z/OS operating system running on an LPAR sees it.

 ### RECFM *(Record Format)*
 > _Think of punch cards.
-A punch card represents one line or stream of bytes that contains 80 characters or bytes.
-So, if you were to read a series of punch cards into a data set, you would define the record format of that data set as **fixed (F)** or **fixed blocked (FB)** since each punch card has a fixed length of 80 characters of bytes per record or line._
+A punch card represents one line or stream of bytes that contains 80 characters/bytes.
+So, if you were to read a series of punch cards into a data set, you would define the record format of that data set as **fixed (F)** or **fixed blocked (FB)** since each punch card has a fixed length of 80 characters/bytes per record/line._

 * This is a data set attribute that defines how data is organized in a data set.